I’m Interested in Medications But….

 Proper medication management will not change who you are or numb you.
 In fact, if you feel un-emotional on it, then its either not the right medication choice or its not at the correct dose for you.
 When psychiatric medications are working properly, you will feel like your best “you”.
 You will still experience the full range of human emotions, but you won’t be overwhelmed by your feelings.
 This means you will still have periods of sadness, boredom, and worry but they won’t interfere with your day to day functioning or relationships.
 You will feel in control.
 The idea of psychiatric medications is not to numb your life away.
 It is to help you better cope with your life.

 Weight gain is a concern of many women.
-Fortunately, the majority of depression and anxiety medications are not associated with any significant weight gain.
-In fact, many may cause weight loss due to decreased appetite or nausea when first starting them.
+Fortunately, the majority of depression and anxiety medications are not associated with significant weight gain (more than 5 lbs).
+In fact, some may cause weight loss due to decreased appetite or nausea when first starting them.
 Typically, those side effects only last a week or two and can be mitigated by taking the medication at night.
 Decreased appetite is a common symptom of both depression and anxiety.
-Contrary to popular belief, it is much more common to lose your appetite than overeat when depressed.
+Contrary to popular belief, it is more common to lose your appetite than overeat when depressed.
 I believe what happens in some people who gain weight is that they are simply gaining back their desire for food and experience a normal weight change due to that.
-The majority of my patients, however, do not gain weight after starting medication.
+Many of my patients, however, do not gain significant weight after starting medication.

 Starting a psychiatric medication is a personal choice.
 Typically, people take them after finding therapy alone is not working.
-I work with a lot of moms and I find that most of them have great coping skills.
+I work with a lot of women and find that most of them have great coping skills.
 They know about yoga and meditation.
 They feel less stressed when they exercise or have quality alone time.
-The problem is that the small, demanding but cute people they live with don’t allow them time to engage in theses activities.
-Although it’s really great to add self-care back into the routine, it’s not always feasible.
-That is where medication can be really helpful.
-I’m certainly not saying forgo self-care, just think of medication as part of it until you can get the whole routine back into your life.
+However, sometimes, you need more.
+Medication is a powerful tool to help you.
+We can work thought side effects and support you during this process.

 Leave a Reply